 Because the slaughter of 10,000 dogs is obviously horrific, but the fact that the slaughter of trillions of other beings every single year goes without notice by those so incensed about the Yulin festival—that is the real tragedy.

-Now, I could show you all manner of videos side-by-side of the way the dogs are killed versus the way cows, pigs, chicken, and other animals are killed here in our very “civilized” western world. and i was going to do that because many times you won’t believe it until you see it, though you still may say it’s an isolated incident.
+Now, I could show you all manner of videos side-by-side of the way the dogs are killed versus the way cows, pigs, chicken, and other animals are killed here in our very “civilized” western world.
+And i was going to do that because many times you won’t believe it until you see it, though you still may say it’s an isolated incident.

 And I do value graphic footage because these animals deserve to have their story told and the horrors committed against them exposed.
 But instead, I want you to really think about this.
 Visualize those dogs in those cages, stolen from their loving families, terrified, smelling the death and fear around them and replace them with pigs.
 Does your emotional reaction change?
-What if you replace the with chickens?
+What if you replace them with chickens?
 Do you relax a bit?
 Does the outrage and disgust lessen?

 If it does, I would ask that you look at that.
 Better yet, if you pass a farm or if you’re in the meat section of a grocery store or looking at eggs, replace those products with the flesh of someone’s dog, or your dog or cat.
 How does that change how you approach what you eat?
 Because you have to remember: What is on your plate had a name and a family.[tweet this]